Provide essential items to foster, kinship and adoptive families for the children in their homes because every child deserves to be valued.

 (4) To have such other purposes within the general charitable, educational, scientific, and literary purposes of this corporation as may be determined by the Board of Directors of this corporation.

 All services, benefits, opportunities, and the rights to use facilities, provided by this corporation shall be furnished on a nonprofit basis and shall be designed to provide support and resources for foster, kinship and adoptive families, including linking such families to community resources, and to educate the public about these families and encourage the public to become or remain licensed to foster children.
-Notwithstanding any provision herein, in all of its policies and procedures, this corporation shall adhere to a policy of equal opportunity and shall conduct all of its activities and make available all of its services, benefits, opportunities, and facilities in a manner that does not discriminate on the basis of race, color, creed, religion, national or ethnic origin, sex, age, handicap, or disability.
+Notwithstanding any provision herein, in all of its policies and procedures, this corporation shall adhere to a policy of equal opportunity for all and shall conduct all of its activities and make available all of its services, benefits, opportunities, and facilities in a manner that does not discriminate on the basis of race, color, sexual orientation, gender identity, creed, religion, national or ethnic origin, sex, age, handicap, or disability.